What is Planning Poker?

 Simultaneous reveal: After everyone has chosen a card, all participants reveal their cards at the same time (e.g., by turning cards face-up) (source).
 This simultaneous "vote" prevents any single estimate from biasing the others (avoiding the anchoring effect).
 Now the table will show a range of estimates from the team.

 Discussion and consensus: If all team members selected the same value, that estimate is quickly accepted as the consensus for that item.
 Often, however, there will be a spread of chosen values (especially for complex or unclear tasks).
 In that case, the team discusses the differences.
 Typically, the person who picked the highest value and the one who picked the lowest are each given a chance to explain their reasoning ("why did you think it would be so hard/easy?").
 This discussion often uncovers assumptions, risks, or aspects of the task that others hadn't considered.
+However, it's important that this discussion fosters genuine contribution, guarding against groupthink where team members might passively agree with senior colleagues instead of sharing their own valuable perspective.
 After discussion, the team votes again on the same story (either immediately or after a short break).
 This cycle of estimate → reveal → discuss repeats until the group converges on a consensus estimate that everyone can agree on (source).
 The moderator may impose a timebox (sometimes using an egg timer) to keep the conversation efficient (source).

 By the end of a Planning Poker session, each backlog item discussed will have an agreed-upon estimate.
 The strength of this method lies in the healthy debate it generates and the collective knowledge it captures.
 All team members contribute, newer or quieter members have an equal voice (since everyone must play a card), and the whole team buys into the final estimates.
 Studies have found that group estimates via Planning Poker can be more accurate than individual estimates, thanks to the pooling of insights and the iterative refinement through discussion.
 The technique is also fun and engaging – the game-like format can make a normally dry activity more enjoyable and team-building.